Need Help?

 Impact on F-1 status and SEVIS record:

-On the first day of classes for semester of your leave, ISAP will report to Immigration that you are no longer taking classes at CCA, which means we have to terminate your F-1 record in the SEVIS system.
+On the first day of classes for semester of your leave, ISS will report to Immigration that you are no longer taking classes at CCA, which means we have to terminate your F-1 record in the SEVIS system.
 This cancels your current CCA I-20.
 Your F-1 status ends when your SEVIS record is terminated and you need to plan to either transfer to another SEVIS approved school or leave the United States immediately.
-You cannot stay in the United States and maintain valid F-1 status if you are not taking classes during a required semester (fall or spring).
+You cannot stay in the United States and maintain valid F-1 status if you are not taking classes during a required semester.

 Impact on Curricular Practical Training (CPT) / Optional Practical Training (OPT) eligibility: